 If you want to configure user or group specific policies in your Barracuda Content Shield (BCS) account, you need to connect your LDAP or AD server to BCS.
 You use your Barracuda Cloud Control (BCC) account to connect the two.
 When you begin your BCS trial, a BCC account is automatically created for you.
 The basic workflow is as follows:

 - Install the BCS suite on endpoint machines.
-See How to Download and Install the Barracuda Content Shield Suite for Windows or How to Download and Install the Barracuda Content Shield Suite for Mac OS.
+See How to Manage Deployment of the Barracuda Content Shield Suite for Windows or How to Download and Install the Barracuda Content Shield Suite for Mac OS.

 - Log into BCC at https://login.barracudanetworks.com/auth/login/ with your BCS credentials and connect your LDAP or AD server to BCC as described in this article.
 BCC then connects your LDAP or AD to your BCS account automatically.
 Barracuda Cloud Control (BCC) offers three methods of connecting to your LDAP server:

 - Use a standard LDAP connection.

 - Use LDAP over SSL or LDAP/STARTTLS.
 This option offers additional security.

 - Further refine your firewall policy to only allow traffic from Barracuda IP addresses and ranges, and restrict ports to the protocol you choose.
 See How to Configure Your Firewall to Allow LDAP Settings.